gian30/algorithms-practice/README.md

 -   **BinarySearchList.ts** – Binary search in a sorted list using recursion.
 -   **BubbleSort.ts** – Basic bubble sort algorithm for array sorting.
+-   **MazeSolver.ts** – Solves a maze from start to finish using depth-first search.